codehaks/Codehaks.Pagination/README.md

   ~~~

  *page-count* is the number of pages in your list which should be provided from your server-side code.

- *page-target* is the path to send/get next page
+ *page-target* is the path to send/get next page.

  *page-range* is the range of pagination buttons to be generated.